CCecilia/roku-suite-desktop/README.md

 # Roku Suite version 1.0.0

-Roku suite was built with Roku channel development in minf It's the ability to add multiple version of a project as well as multiple Roku devices.
-There is a built in remote wioth key logging ability.
-Logs acan also be saved into playlists.
+Roku suite was built with Roku channel development in mind.
+It's the ability to add multiple versions of a project as well as multiple Roku devices.
+There is a built in remote with key logging ability.
+Logs can also be saved into playlists and run automatically for testing.

 ## Basic Usage